 Immediate Post-Op: What to Expect in the First 24 Hours

 As the anaesthesia fades, you might experience mild to moderate pain and perhaps a bit of nausea.
 However at Kensington Medical we use TIVA an anaesthesia that helps with recovery and diminishes any feelings of nausea.
-It is worth asking your plastic surgeon when you do your research because it really make a difference to how you feel post surgery.
+It is worth asking your plastic surgeon when you do your research because it really makes a difference to how you feel post surgery.

 When you start to feel some discomfort don’t panic, this is a normal part of recovery and can be managed with the help of prescribed pain medication which we will give you so you feel completely ready.
 Don’t hesitate to communicate any discomfort to our medical team.
 We are here to ensure your recovery is as comfortable as possible.